Polymorph (Red Dwarf): Production

 A Manchester warehouse was used for the cargo bay scenes.

 Director Ed Bye drew inspiration for the look and design of the episode from watching the 1979 film Alien just before shooting began.
 For the cargo bay scenes a warehouse in Manchester was hired for the shooting.
 Empty cardboard boxes were strategically stacked up and down the warehouse floor to give the illusion of a stocked cargo bay.

 Although the episode had a pre-credits warning, about the episode's content, this was more of a plot device as the episode was broadcast past the 9:00 pm watershed.
 During the filming of the Polymorph morphing into Lister's boxer shorts scene the audience laughed so loud for so long that Chris Barrie had to wait several minutes until things had calmed down (the scene is now considered by many to be one of the funniest of the entire series).
 This also provided extra work in the editing room as the sequence required more work than usual to edit together a workable shot.

 The episode also had some of the show's most effects intensive scenes done yet.
 Animatronic versions of both the small and large Polymorph creature versions were created.
 The small version was voiced by production manager Mike Agnew.
 The larger model, which was prone to tipping over, collapsed before the final shot.
 Blue screen was used to shoot the creature and added to existing footage of the crew.
 To achieve the Polymorph morphing into all the different objects the traditional locked-off camera and jump-cut procedure was used.
 The newly introduced Bazookoids provided more video effects as two heat-seeking laser bolts were fired and ended up chasing the Cat.
 The heat-seekers were given sound effects borrowed from the lightsabers of Star Wars.

 Guest appearances included actress Frances Barber who took on a scene as 'Genny Mutant', Kalli Greenwood, who played Rimmer's mother, and the show's first appearance of Rimmer as a young boy, played by Simon Gaffney.

+Grant and Naylor's script for the episode was collected in the 1993 book Primordial Soup.

 Cultural references

-The theme of the episode is a parody of Ridley Scott's 1979 Alien film which features a Xenomorph.
-The Polymorph's transformations also resemble the Alien's various transformations, from the early small worm to its large incarnation with a huge jaw holding an extendable emotion sucking tongue.
 The scene where the polymorph shapeshifts into Lister's boxer shorts has a literary parallel in Damon Knight's 1964 short story "Maid to Measure" where a jealous and witchy lady literally changes into a bikini for the use of the woman who's her deadly rival.

-Rimmer also says "What about the Rimmer directive, which states never tangle with anything that's got more teeth than the entire Osmond Family."
-This a reference to the band.